sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.

+## 2022-03-29

+@davejrt, @bobheadxi, @jhchabran

+- `depguard` issues on both stateful and stateless agents with more frequency that is now becoming more disruptive.
+Initial investigation hasn't come up with anything definitive so for the moment, the tests have been disabled [here](https://github.com/sourcegraph/sourcegraph/pull/33182) and an [issue created](https://github.com/sourcegraph/sourcegraph/issues/33183)

 ## 2022-03-28

 @jhchabran